 10. “Rainbow” by Jessie J

-Jessie J is a famous singer-songwriter who was born and raised in London, United Kingdom.
-Her song “Rainbow” is one of the tracks in her debut album “Who You Are” which she enjoyed recording because she got to play with different voices and characters in one song.
+This song is one of the tracks in her debut album “Who You Are” which she enjoyed recording because she got to play with different voices and characters in one song.

-The song conveys a message of equality for we all represent the different colors of the rainbow and no color is better than the other.
-As one, we can share the pot of gold called life and appreciate everyone from all walks of life.
+The song conveys a message of equality spreads a message of equality, celebrating the beautiful diversity we all represent the different colors of the rainbow and no color is better than the other.

 11. “Lick The Rainbow” by Mord Fustang

-Mord Fustang is an Estonian DJ and music producer who released his successful debut album in 2011.
-“Lick the Rainbow” is one of the tracks included in his first album that never fails to arouse thoughts and emotions in its listeners.
+“Lick the Rainbow” is an electronic-dance song that delivers a delightful sugar rush, evoking memories of indulging in an assortment of rainbow-colored sweets.
 Even if you could not actually lick the rainbow with all its different colors, you can still listen to this song and feel emotions that give a similar vibe.

 12. “Love In A Rainbow” by Brian May